-In the middle of our conversation, he confided to me that since the #MeToo movement, he now finds it more difficult to be a mentor to female colleagues.
+In the middle of our conversation, he confided to me that he finds it more difficult to be a mentor to female colleagues.
 He also admitted that he’s been more hesitant to give direct feedback to the women on his team.

-Mike is a diversity champion.
+Mike is well known in his company as an inclusion champion.
 Imagine how the average male manager feels?

 And this survey by the nonprofit organization, LeanIn.Org, and Survey Monkey revealed a number of truly troubling trends:

 - Almost 30% of male managers are uncomfortable working alone with a woman—more than twice as many as before.

 - The number of male managers who are uncomfortable mentoring women has tripled, climbing to 16 percent from 5 percent.

 - Senior male managers were 3.5 times more likely to hesitate before having a work dinner with a junior female colleague, compared to a male one

 - Male managers reported feeling 5 times more likely to hesitate about traveling for work with a junior female colleague.

 This is worrying because an unwillingness to coach, mentor, or include women in key meetings will decrease opportunities for them to advance their careers.